 Data Talk #113: Markéta Patáková (Knihobot) - Data Talk

 Without curiosity, it is hard to do data work well.
 This is especially true for in-house systems that lack tidy commercial documentation.
-I will always prefer someone imperfect but curious over a technically flawless person who isn't interested in figuring out how, why, and what it all means.
+I will always prefer someone curious and passionate over a technically flawless person who isn't interested in figuring out how, why, and what.

 Having the chance to be involved in everything.
-Throughout a single day, I meet with people regarding data related to cash flow, e-shop sales funnels, and the quality of delivered books.
+Throughout a single day, I meet with people regarding data related topics about cash flow, e-shop sales funnels, recommendations engines and automation of book summaries.
 My position allows me to maintain a high-level view of the whole company and transform it into a data model that enables us to put things into context.